-Any meeting or interview in which you ask a prospect or client for their business.
-It most commonly refers to asking for money, but may also refer to a request for their signature or approval for anything that advances the sale toward a successful conclusion.
+Cases Open Refers to a person or business entity whom you have enough information about that, in commonly refers to asking for money, but may also refer to a request for their signature or approval for anything that advances the sale toward a successful conclusion.
 You are asking the prospect or client to take an action which is required for the finalization of the sale.